zharper42/RetirementPlanner/README.md

 of the investment as well as the monthly dividend will also be provided in inflated numbers, today’s dollars, at a rate of 2% per year on average.

-This project is object oriented and contains two classes - Account and Planner.
-The Account class creates and holds Account objects which contain the variables listed below.
-The Planner class contains the main() method and will produce an easy to read chart in the console.

 Calculations are done on a monthly basis.
 At the begining of each year the apr for the current balance is taken.
 The current year is then calculated separately as new money is being added every